lenskit/java.lenskit.org/research/index.md

 Is your project missing from this list?
 [Let us know](/connect/).
 </aside>

+-   Alan Said and Alejandro Bellogin.
+2014.
+Comparative Recommender System Evaluation: Benchmarking Recommendation Frameworks.
+In *Proceedings of the Eigth ACM Conference on Recommender Systems* (RecSys '14).
+ACM.

+    This work uses [Rival](http://rival.recommenders.net/), a cross-framework
+    recommender evaluation toolkit supporting LensKit, Mahout, and others.

+-   Michael D. Ekstrand, F. Maxwell Harper, Martijn C. Willemsen, and Joseph A. Konstan.
+2014.
+User Perception of Differences in Movie Recommendation Algorithms.
+In *Proceedings of the Eigth ACM Conference on Recommender Systems* (RecSys '14).
+ACM.

 -   Michael D. Ekstrand.
 2014. [*Towards Recommender Engineering: Tools and Experiments for Identifying Recommender Differences*](http://elehack.net/research/thesis).
 Ph.D thesis, University